-Both the iPhone and the newest 4G LTE iPad offer a wide array of applications that allow you to do most anything when you are outside of the home.
+Both the iPhone and the newest 4G LTE iPads offer a wide array of applications that allow you to do most anything when you are outside of the home.
 From streaming live television using Slingbox to more mainstream uses such as checking email, browsing the web or surfing YouTube.
 All of these and many more have a direct impact on your data usage.
 It’s important to track your iPhone data usage where possible.
 Not only to prevent unwanted overage charges, but also to possibly downgrade your plan and save money.
+Updated: February 19th, 2015

 How much iPhone data do I use?

 The mere thought of adding carrier apps might give a nervous twitch reminding you of the older pre-iPhone bloatware that existing on most phones.
 Not all carrier apps are bad.
 If you are on AT&T Wireless, they offer myAT&T, an free app that is available for download from the App Store.
 It allows you to quickly check your current data usage as you make your way through your monthly allotment.